Dhairya2908/VCO/README.md

 ## Calculation of W/L values
-> "Analog design is all about calculting dimensions"
+> "Analog design is all about calculating dimensions"

 > For a ring oscillator to work properly, following conditions must be satisfied
 > 1. Gain of each individual stage must be greater than specific value(2 for 3-stages, 1.414 for 4 stages).